ahmedbelgacem/PanelDataVisualization/README.md

 This page provides an exploratory data analysis (EDA) of the student performance dataset.
 Users can interact with a variety of visualizations to explore patterns in the data, including:

-Box plots of all the target variables
+-Box plots of all the target variables
-Histograms of the distribution of each variable
+-Histograms of the distribution of each variable
-A correlation heatmap of the variables
+-A correlation heatmap of the variables
-UMAP representation
+-UMAP representation

 # Machine Learning
 ## Model Building